cdisc-org/CORE_Validation/README.md

 ## Description

 The main purpose of CORE Validation is to provide a proejct management mechanism to drive the validation efforts.
 Once sufficient validation artifacts are generated, they will be included in the CORE Repo and maintained as part of the pipeline.
+The issues in this Repo are being managed in Sprints utilizing the ZenHub plugin.

 ## Contribution